 As one of the biggest names in the password management business, 1Password is likely to attract many first-time buyers.
 And therein lies one of the program’s biggest potential disadvantages – it isn’t free.

-So, given the quality of some of the competition, and the fact that there are many other similar products that don’t cost a penny, how does it justify a purchase?
+Given the quality of some of the competition, and the fact that there are many other similar products that don’t cost a penny, how does it justify a purchase?
 Well, the inclusion of some interesting features certainly help, as does the overall quality, look, and feel of the product.
 So, with that in mind, what benefits does 1Password offer?

 - It can automatically generate secure passwords

-- Allows folder-style organisation of Vaults
+- Allows folder-style organization of Vaults

 - Easy to use

-- Good customer service
+- 24/7 customer service

-Security and Privacy
+Security and privacy

 As a commercial product, the source code of 1Password is generally not available for scrutiny though some elements, which have been ‘leaked’ do stand up to scrutiny and suggest the security measures in place are adequate or better.

 As with all other programs of this type, the most important security aspect lies in the use of a master password though.
 When the program is first installed, you will be asked to enter this password – the only one you will need to remember – before you can proceed to use the product.

 With end-to-end encryption in place, your chosen master password will be extremely secure but, of course, there will be no option for recovering a master password.
-In my opinion this is an essential feature of such software but it does make it all the more important that the master password you choose is as memorable as it is hard to crack.
+In my opinion, this is an essential feature of such software but it does make it all the more important that the master password you choose is as memorable as it is hard to crack.

 The more paranoid out there will be pleased to know that the cloud syncing mentioned above is not enabled by default, but when it is required, it can be achieved via Wi-Fi, thus negating the need to send your passwords over the internet.